Think about the information that you need and the best way to collect it. Market research will help you to identify your target customers.

 9. Start selling online

-Selling online will help you to keep existing customers and gain new ones – see our page on Online digitalisation.
+Selling online will help you to keep existing customers and gain new ones – see our page on Adopting new technologies.
 You can test out your online market first by setting up a shop on a marketplace like eBay, Amazon or Etsy before you invest in a website with a payment facility.
 Marketing Donut have useful information on how to sell your products on eBay and Amazon.

 If you truly want to connect with customers, you have to get to know them.
 What are their fears and desires?
 What does your brand do to soothe those fears and fulfil those desires?
 What issues or problems do they have, and how can you resolve them?
 Answering these questions will help you to make better and more meaningful customer connections.